globocom/secDevLabs/owasp-top10-2017-apps/a5/tictactoe/README.md

-Using another user `bender` and the Burp Suit Tool, we can see the API request details when accessing _localhost:10005/statistics_.
+Using another user `bender` and the Burp Suite Tool, we can see the API request details when accessing _localhost:10005/statistics_.
 As seen below, to get the user statistics data, an ajax request is made passing the username as a URL parameter: